 Section 62 of the Environment Act 1995 makes clear that if National Park purposes are in conflict then conservation must have priority.
 This is known as the ‘Sandford Principle’ and stems from the Sandford Committee’s recommendation, in 1974, that enjoyment of the National Parks ‘shall be in a manner and by such means as will leave their natural beauty unimpaired for the enjoyment of this and future generations’.

 The National Trust (opens in new window) is an independent charity who own and look after stately homes, land and coastline which sometimes fall within a National Park boundary.
 A National Park Authority is a local government organisation set up to look after the whole of the National Park.

 Often the National Trust and National Park Authorities work in partnership on conservation projects - Fix the Fells (opens in new window) is just one example.

-For more details about our 'siblings', take a look at National Parks website (opens in new window).
+For more details about our 'siblings', take a look at National Parks UK website (opens in new window).